jonathangosling/Breed_Classification_App/README.md

        1. `RUN  pip3 install -r requirements.txt --target "${LAMBDA_TASK_ROOT}"`
        2. `COPY app.py ${LAMBDA_TASK_ROOT}`
        3. Also copy all other (custom) dependencies to ${LAMBDA_TASK_ROOT}
+- The default memory and timeout configurations on AWS lambda can cause issues when importing large packages like tensorflow.
+This can be solved by:
+  - First make sure that you are only importing the necessary functionality (`from tensorflow. ... import ...`).
+  - Second increase the timeout in the AWS lambda configuration to an reasonable amount.
+  - Finally, if it's still taking too long, you can increase the speed of imports by increasing the CPU provisioned.
+This can also be changed in the lambda configuration by increasing the memory allocated ("Your function is allocated CPU proportional to the memory configured").